climatepolicyradar/cpr-sdk/src/cpr_sdk/tools_agents/README.md

 ## Setup

-1. Install this submodule's dependency group: `poetry install --with tools_agents
+1. Install this submodule's dependency group: `poetry install --with tools_agents.
+2. Add any API keys needed to `.env`.
+Using Gemini (default) requires a valid `GEMINI_API_KEY`.
+3. Try one of the examples in `scripts/`

 ## Requirements (in progress)